Mann ministry: Ending VIP culture

+In May 2022, police personnel involved in the security of 424 VIPs were recalled.
+MLAs, jathedars of two Takhts, heads of various deras and police officers were part of the 424 VIPs In hopes of cashing in on this decision with the public of not just Punjab, but other states where AAP wanted to expand their footprint.
+This led to Baltej Pannu publishing a confidential list to media houses which included the name of famous Punjabi Singer Sidhu Moosewala, who was assassinated due to leaking of this list by gangsters who also agreed that they could only carry out the assassination because of the governments decision to withdraw security given to Moosewala.

 Employment

 On 19 March 2022, during the first Cabinet meeting, Mann announced his decision to fill 25,000 job openings in various departments of Punjab government.
 10,000 of those vacancies were in the Punjab Police.

 On 22 March, he announced his decision to regularise the 35,000 employees in the state working on contractual basis through a bill in the assembly.
 In his announcement, he said: "I don't want these teachers protesting on the roads, I had promised to regularise their services, if we are voted to power and I am fulfilling my promise."

 In August 2022, only 1,700 patwaris were working in Punjab and more than 3000 seats were vacant.
 The Revenue Minister ordered the filling of vacancies of 3,660 authorized posts of patwaris.

+However, till date, these jobs are only available on paper, and protesting employees are still on the roads despite the promises made by AAP before the elections.

 Education

 On 30 March 2022, Mann ordered private schools not to hike their school fees in the year 2022.
 He also forbade schools from forcing the parents to make school-related purchases from exclusive stores.
 This was done to protect the consumers from imposed monopoly.
 The District Regulatory Bodies in the state headed by the Deputy Commissioners were asked by Mann to act immediately on complaints made against erring private schools.

 Punjab Education Minister Gurmeet Singh Meet Hayer announced that Education Department of Punjab will distribute free uniforms to 15,49,192 government school students of Class 1 to 8 for the current academic session 2022–23.
 An amount of ₹92.95 crore was released by the department for the purchases.